Two-Week Portugal Road Trip, with Stopovers in Spain and France

 8th Day: Praia Do Carvalho

-This beach is small but has stunning scenery.
-Surrounded by high cliffs, it is not easy to access it.
-We had to walk through a man-made tunnel in the rocks to get there.
-The tunnel has some steep and uneven steps.
-Praia do Carvalho is also characterized by a big rock in the water, just in front of the beach.
+This beach is petite yet boasts breathtaking scenery.
+Enclosed by towering cliffs, accessing it is no walk in the park.
+We had to process through a man-made tunnel through the rocks, navigating some steep and uneven steps.
+Praia do Carvalho is also distinguished by a sizable rock in the water, right in front of the beach.

 The small beach was full of Portuguese but less crowded than other beaches.
 The golden sands were soft and flat.
 Praia Do Carvalho is a secluded paradise.
 The tour from Albufeira to Benagil Caves includes the visit of this beach.